 As a Weekend Shelter Advocate, ones time is spent directly interacting with and providing advocacy services to clients, either by phone or in person.

 - Answer the 24-hour crisis line and respond to calls accordingly.
 Documents all calls whether crisis, advocacy, informational or counseling calls.
 Provides caller with necessary resources if our program/services are not appropriate to the caller’s needs.
-Perform crisis intervention.
+Performs crisis intervention.
 Screens potential clients in need of shelter.

 - Facilitate psycho-educational groups.